snow-QingYang/Computer-Gaphics/README.md

-# an introductory course on computer graphics
+# An introductory course on computer graphics